SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 Each week, the students have to watch a couple of videos and one or two lectures are given by us.
 During the first 6 weeks, each week they had to do some exercises following some scripts or exercises such as the ones reported later in this book.
-Then in the subsequent weeks students are asked to develop a little board game as shown in Chapter @games.
+Then in the subsequent weeks, students are asked to develop a little board game as shown in Chapter @games.
 In the new version of the lecture, we plan to make the lecture centered around the game design so that students get more time.

 #### Calendar